 3. Clear Lake

-Clear Lake is the second largest lake in the city, and there’s also a park nearby.
-The open space is mowed down so kids can run around and tire themselves out without having to worry about the grass being too high.
+Clear Lake is the city’s second largest lake, and a park is nearby.
+The open space is mowed so kids can run around and tire themselves out without worrying about the grass being too high.

 You’re also likely to see children, teens, and adults playing sports here when the weather permits.
-Additionally, there’s a basket court and a playground that had swings close to the lake.
+Additionally, there’s a basket court and a playground with swings close to the lake.

 What’s even more intriguing about this location is that Clear Lake is one of the best locations for Walleye fishing.
 The water quality is pretty good, and the area is well-structured.
-There aren’t too many Northern Pike or Hybrid Muskie, but you can catch those and larger fish as well.
+There aren’t too many Northern Pike or Hybrid Muskie, but you can also catch those and larger fish.

 Clear Lake is a popular destination for those who like ice fishing, however, because of the springs, it can get dangerous.
 Guests are advised to be cautious when they travel across the ice.